Massachusetts 75, Florida State 69

 Clark made only 3-of-9 from the field, but hit 7-of-8 free throws for UMass (4-1).
 Cady Lalanne supplied 14 points and nine rebounds and Jabarie Hinds added 15 points for the Minutemen, who avenged last season’s lost to the Seminoles.

-Xavier Rathan-Mayes produced a career-high 22 points on 8-of-20 shooting and Boris Bojanovsky had 18 points and six rebounds for Florida State (1-3), which has lost three straight games.
-Phil Cofer put up eight points and 12 rebounds and Montay Brandon chipped in with six points and eight boards.
+Xavier Rathan-Mayes produced a career-high 22 points on 8-of-20 shooting and Boris Bojanovsky had 18 points and four rebounds for Florida State (1-3), which has lost three straight games.
+Phil Cofer put up eight points and 12 rebounds and Montay Brandon chipped in with six points and nine boards.

 The Seminoles made sure not to fall behind early as they did Saturday against Providence by scoring the game’s first eight points, including four by Rathan-Mayes.
 Four consecutive points by Derrick Gordon gave the Minutemen their first lead at 23-21 before Florida State regrouped with the help of Bojanovsky’s six points to take a 35-34 lead into the break.